FOR IMMEDIATE RELEASE

-Proprietary System Proves Faster and Less Costly Than Traditional Repiping Methods
+Company’s Epoxy Lining Proves Faster, Less Costly Than Traditional Repiping Methods

-In addition to a full array of infrastructure rehabilitation services, CuraFlo’s epoxy pipe lining solutions are widely renowned for alleviating problems with deteriorating pipes and plumbing systems.
+In 1996, CuraFlo became the first company in North America to provide epoxy pipe lining services in residential multi-tenant and other commercial buildings.
+In addition to a full array of infrastructure rehabilitation services, the company’s epoxy pipe lining solutions are widely renowned for alleviating problems with deteriorating pipes and plumbing systems.
 In many instances, this proves a highly effective alternative to pipe replacement.
-In fact, pipes restored with CuraFlo’s epoxy lining can gain an additional service life of 40 to 60 years.
-For more information about CuraFlo, or to speak with a CuraFlo professional about specific water infrastructure challenges, please visit www.curaflo.com or call 888-4-CURAFLO.
+In fact, pipes restored with CuraFlo’s epoxy lining can gain an additional service life of 50 years or more.
+For more information about CuraFlo, or to speak with a CuraFlo professional about specific water infrastructure challenges, visit www.curaflo.com or call 888/4-CURAFLO.

 CuraFlo®, a division of Cohesant Inc., offers epoxy pipe lining solutions to remedy problems with deteriorating pipes and plumbing systems.
 Cohesant Inc., based in Beachwood, Ohio, is engaged in the protection and renewal of drinking water distribution systems and wastewater collection systems for municipal, industrial, commercial and residential infrastructure and the design, development, manufacture and sale of specialty coatings and equipment used to apply such coatings.
 The Company markets its products under numerous trade names including; AquataPoxy, CuraFlo, CuraPoxy, and Raven.
 For more information, visit www.curaflo.com, call Skip Wolfe, Vice President of Sales & Marketing, CuraFlo: 888/4-CURAFLO or e-mail email@example.com.